janaSunrise/HypixelIO/README.md

 - Modern OOP based structure
 - Both Async and general support.
 - Simple rate handling, and caching.
-- Elegant design with Complete optimization.
+- Elegant design with complete optimization.
 - Easy to use with a modern and simple design
-- Full API coverage
+- Full 100% API coverage

 ## 🚀 Installing